 Ezekiel House

-Ezekiel House is one of the most significant surviving residences on Synagogue Lane.
+Ezekiel House is one of the most significant surviving residences on Synagogue Lane, originally built as an ancient house belonging to the Cochini Jews and now thoughtfully restored and repurposed as a boutique tourist residence and café.
 For generations, it was associated with the Rahabi family, whose influence extended far beyond Kochi.
 At a time when the Malabar Coast sat at the centre of the global spice trade, the Rahabis were among the region’s most powerful merchants, trusted by local rulers and the Dutch East India Company alike.

 Over time, the house evolved with the neighbourhood around it.
 What began as a family residence later became a series of commercial spaces as the Jewish community gradually left Kochi during the twentieth century.
 The recent restoration carefully reversed those changes, uncovering the original structure beneath decades of alterations while preserving its residential character.